Lincoln-Zephyr: Overview

 Production of all American cars was halted by the Government in 1942 as the country entered World War II, with Lincoln producing the last Lincoln Zephyr on February 10.
 After the war, most makers restarted production of their prewar lines, and Lincoln was no exception.
 The Zephyr name, however, was no longer used after 1942, with the cars simply called Lincolns.

 The idea of a smaller and more modern luxury car to fill the gap in Lincoln's traditional lineup was revisited in the 1950 Lincoln Lido (The Lido was the same size as other two-door Lincolns, though), 1977 Lincoln Versailles, 1982 Continental, and 2000 Lincoln LS.

-The Zephyr name was resurrected in 2006 for the car's spiritual successor, the Zephyr, which was quickly renamed the MKZ for 2007.
+The nameplate was used again for the 2006 Lincoln Zephyr, which was subsequently renamed the MKZ for model year 2007.